projectmaking123/phase-0-tracks/git-definitions.md

-# Git Definitions updated again!!!!
+# Git Definitions

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
-Why is it useful? verison control is a means to record changes.
-It is useful because it can create or update multiple projects from a single base code, and it can also allow the return to a previous state which is useful for debugging.
+Why is it useful?

+Version control is a computer system which manages files and the changes made to those files.
+It allows other people to safely make changes to files, and gives the creator of the repository the ability to implement any changes they like.
+It also keeps track of any changes made, so if a change breaks the code, you can easily revert back to the last working state.

 * What is a branch and why would you use one?

-A branch is a sub-file/folder that is based off of a master code, where the master code can be worked on without affecting the master code itself.
-This allows for multiple users with multiple branchs, all working with a common goal, but ideally on different problems.
-I would use a branch when working on new code, so as to not tamper with what i know already works.
+A branch is a safe working copy of a repository.
+Creating a branch allows you to make changes without affecting the current applied version of the code.
+If you feel like your changes are good and ready to be implemented in the main version, you can merge the branch back into the main one.

 * What is a commit?
 What makes a good commit message?

-When a file has changed, it needs to be added and then commited as a saving point.
-A good commit message would briefly describe the changes to the file.
+A commit is the act of actually including your code in the local repository.
+A good commit message is concise, and describes the changes or additions you made so the maintainer can easily understand what is to be implemented.

 * What is a merge conflict?

-A merge conflict is the merge of multiple branchs, and a reconciliation is required to address the differences of the multiple branchs.
-Conflict markers will identify the differences.
+A merge conflict is when a file in a branch has been edited in different ways, and git doesn't know which change to accept.
+Git will 'highlight' the differences in the conflicted file, and the user will need to decide which version of the conflict to keep.